-European revenues for the year ended 30 June 2023 were \$10.8m compared to the prior year of \$12.1m reflecting a pullback of orders primarily in France but also in DWL where some shipments to China were deferred.
-We expect these sales to be booked in the first half of the 2024 financial year.
+European revenues for the year ended 30 June 2024 were \$8.9m compared to the prior year of \$10.8m reflecting a pullback of orders primarily in DWL where shipments to China were disrupted.
+France was also down on the prior year whilst our German sleep and neuro business were higher, but not enough to offset the losses in the the other areas, as noted.
+We expect sales to improve in the first half of the 2025 financial year.

-The Group, with a focus on working around the ongoing global supply chain issues that were impacted by the pandemic and then the war in Ukraine will continue to look for ways to make gains in neuro diagnostic markets around the world, particularly where we sell directly, such as, the US, Australia, Germany and France.
+The Group will continue to look for ways to make gains in neuro diagnostic markets around the world, particularly where we sell directly, such as, the US, Australia, Germany and France.

 In the Group's core sleep diagnostic business, Compumedics has the most sophisticated and advanced range of sleep-monitoring systems of any of the companies competing in these markets.
+This includes the highly innovative Somfit Home Sleep Testing (HST) device, which will enable a major expansion of the Company's Software as a Service (SaaS) business.
 The Group continues to be recognised as a leading sleep diagnostic Company worldwide and as such global sleep diagnostic markets continue to offer opportunities for growth, particularly with the launch of the Somfit device here in Australia and then to other key markets around the world as regulatory clearance/ approvals are gained.

 The Group is continuing to develop its eHealth, Cloud and WEB enabled, sleep diagnostic and neuro diagnostic and monitoring solutions for its key markets around the world, which include Somfit and the Nexus 360 platform.
-The Company secured its first orders of Somfit in Australia in the 2023 financial year at \$1.2m with \$0.6m shipping in the 2023 financial year.
-Along with this, global revenues for Nexus 360 grew to \$1.7m in the 2023 financial year up from \$1.3m in the prior financial year.
+The Company's combined Somfit and Nexus 360 (SaaS) revenues were \$4.2m for the year ended 30 June 2024, up from a combined \$1.7m for the year ended 30 June 2023.

-The Group also resolved many of the technical issues related to the MEG technology, such that is has now shipped the MEG system to TJNU in China.
+The Group also resolved many of the technical issues related to the MEG technology, such that is has now shipped the MEG system to TJNU in China and has largely installed at the time of this report.